lbuchs/WebAuthn/README.md

 * packed &#x2705;
 * tpm &#x274C;

-This library supports only authenticators which are signed with a X.509 certificate (except for `none` format).
-ECDAA and self attestation is not supported.
+This library supports authenticators which are signed with a X.509 certificate or self attestation.
+ECDAA is not supported.

 ## Workflow